Broker Newedge says may split execution, clearing

-PARIS/NEW YORK French broker Newedge, owned by Credit Agricole (CAGR.PA) and Societe Generale (SOGN.PA), said it was considering a split of its asset execution and clearing businesses as part of a wider restructuring aimed at making it more competitive.
+PARIS/NEW YORK Dec 13 French broker Newedge, owned by Credit Agricole and Societe Generale , said it was considering a split of its asset execution and clearing businesses as part of a wider restructuring aimed at making it more competitive.

 The derivatives specialist, which has been up for sale for the past year, also plans to "simplify" its activities and geographical reach to focus on core strengths.